Kos

 KosMastichari1.jpg

 In June 2002, a contributor reported that the beach to the west of the main town beach was almost 100% nudist, with people of all ages and families having fun.
 The path from the new holiday complex was always fairly busy, but nobody seemed interested.
 The beach is clean and the water crystal clear, but washed up leaves piled up on the shoreline.
-Sponge sellers go up and down the beach plying their trade, and don’t mind who they sell to.
+Sponge sellers go up and down the beach plying their trade, and don’t mind whom they sell to.

 In September 2002, another report mentioned that it’s a long walk from the dunes to the water, but the beach is good and sandy, and unlikely to get really crowded, even in high season.